-Pierce County's COVID-19 Response and Recovery Report provides insight into the County's pandemic response efforts in 2021.
+Pierce County's COVID-19 Response and Recovery Report provides insight into the County's pandemic response efforts in 2021 and 2022.
 Information is provided on expenditures, American Rescue Plan funding allocations, and service level indicators for programs being provided to Pierce County residents and businesses.

-The expenditure charts provides 2021 expenditure information on the County's COVID-19 response and recovery programs and services.
+The expenditure charts provide expenditure information from 2021 to 2023 on the County's COVID-19 response and recovery programs and services.
 Expenditures reflect funding received from multiple federal and state grants, and other pandemic relief grant funding.

-The chart below provides information on how the $50.3 million in American Rescue Plan funds were allocated.
+The charts below provide information on how the $176 million in American Rescue Plan funds were allocated.
 Click on the interactive chart to explore how much was allocated for individual services and programs.

 American Rescue Plan Expenditures

 The chart below provides expenditure information on how the County's direct allocation of American Rescue Plan funds have been expended to date.
 Click on the interactive chart to view expenditures by individual program or service.